Kacey Musgraves: 2008–2014: Debut

-2015–2017: Subsequent releases
+2015–2017: Early album releases

 Musgraves announced in late August 2014 that she would perform a 10-show headlining tour, titled Same Tour Different Trailer, which started on September 25 and ended on October 19.

-In September 2014, Musgraves said that she had begun writing songs for her second major label album, and planned to work with Luke Laird and Shane MacAnally later in the year after her touring schedule finished.
+In September 2014, she said that she had begun writing songs for her second major label album, and planned to write with Luke Laird and Shane MacAnally later in the year after her touring schedule wrapped.
 "Biscuits", the lead single from the album, was released on March 16, 2015.

 Pageant Material, Musgraves' second studio album, was released on June 23, 2015.
 To support the album, Musgraves performed on The Tonight Show Starring Jimmy Fallon (June 9, 2015), Late Night with Seth Meyers (June 10, 2015), Good Morning America (June 23, 2015), The View (June 24, 2015), Jimmy Kimmel Live!
 (September 14, 2015), The Late Show with Stephen Colbert (January 8, 2016), and The Late Late Show with James Corden (April 6, 2016).

 Musgraves was featured on a remix of Miguel's single "Waves", released on February 26, 2016.
 On September 7, 2016, Musgraves announced the release of her first Christmas album, A Very Kacey Christmas.
 The album, which features eight traditional and four original songs, was released on October 28, 2016, through Mercury Nashville.
 In support of the album, Musgraves embarked on a Christmas-themed tour, complete with a strings section, an accordion, a bass, a saxophone, a clarinet, and backup singers.
 In September 2016, Musgraves was selected as one of 30 country music artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again", and "I Will Always Love You".
 The song celebrates 50 years of the CMA Awards and secured Musgraves her first number-one country single.

 In 2017, Musgraves provided backing vocals on "All the Best", a John Prine cover, for Zac Brown Band's album Welcome Home.
 Also in 2017, Musgraves was featured on Outlaw: Celebrating the Music of Waylon Jennings.
 Originally recorded for TV, it later was released on CD and DVD.
 During the broadcast, Musgraves performed Jennings' song "The Wurlitzer Prize".
 Musgraves appeared on the June 21, 2017, episode of Hollywood Medium with Tyler Henry to receive a psychic reading and connect with her grandmother, Barbara Taylor, to learn more details about her death in a house fire.
-Musgraves has said that her song "This Town", from the album Pageant Material, is about her grandmother, and that her voice appears in the opening of the song.
+Musgraves has said that her song "This Town", from the album Pageant Material, is about her grandmother, and that her grandmother sings during the opening of the song.